 After you posted that job description and then dug your way through that avalanche of resumes that arrived in response, traditionally, what was the next step in the hiring process?
 (Hint: before the job interview) You guessed it—the phone screening.

 That preliminary telephone call was the initial conversation that HR professionals like yourself used to weed through candidates.
 Which ones were worthy of moving to the next round, and which should have their resumes moved to the recycle bin?

 It’s a crucial piece of the process.
 But, thanks to advances in technology, many employers have kicked these first discussions up a notch by moving away from the phone and using video conferencing.
-In fact, a reported 71% of recruiters now use real-time video interviewing.

 That’s for good reason.
 Utilizing video conferencing for these first-round interviews empowers you to get a greater understanding of what each candidate brings to the table.
 With that knowledge, you’re able to zone in on the applicants that most deserve to continue to the next stage of the hiring process.

 However, in order to reap those benefits, you first need to know how to conduct a solid video interview.
 Here are seven key tips to keep in mind to conduct an awesome job interview using video conferencing.

 A great interview starts well ahead of time.
 The first step involves making sure that the interviewee has all of the information he or she needs in order to have a successful interview.